Man accused of killing, robbing Germantown man

 On Feb.
 18, Germantown detectives interviewed Debord after he was arrested by his parole office.
 Debord admitted he was at the North Main Street home on Feb.
 13 with the victim.
 He said he was upstairs when he heard five gunshots, according to an affidavit.
 He reportedly said he found the victim choking on his own blood in the basement and left the home.

-Two intimates at the Montgomery County Jail in March reported having information on a Germantown murder.
+Two inmates at the Montgomery County Jail in March reported having information on a Germantown murder.
 Both told Germantown detectives Debord admitted to shooting the victim multiple times, according to court records.

 "Inmate 2 said that Debord was bragging and telling this story to all who would listen inside the jail and that Debord was acting as if this was no big deal," an affidavit read.